AeriaVelocity/Sonic-ReVelocity/README.md

 ## Overview

-Sonic Re;Velocity is a 2D Sonic fan game with a focus on high-speed momentum and stupidly fast platforming, with a unique control style, blending old and new.
+Sonic Re;Velocity is a 2D Sonic fan game with a heavy focus on high-speed momentum and stupidly fast platforming, with a unique control style and a strange emphasis on going as fast as hedgehogly possible.

 Sonic Re;Velocity started life as an earlier project, known as Green Hill Zone Simulator, a joke Sonic fan game built for the RAGE 2024 Sonic Fan Games HQ event.

 Sonic Re;Velocity is built in Godot Engine v4.2 and is free software under the GNU General Public License 3.0, or, at your option, any later version.

+## Techniques

+### Wall Jump

+Wall jumping is a holdover from Green Hill Zone Simulator, where Sonic can rebound and kick off a wall that's wall jumpable (in GHZSim it was any wall, but SR;V it's only jumpable walls) and send himself in the opposite direction, potentially preventing him from losing any speed.

+### Quick Spin

+The Quick Spin is a simple yet powerful technique, where Sonic briefly curls up into a ball and performs a lightning-fast Spin Dash, boosting his speed or outright changing his direction.

+To perform the Quick Spin, simply press the `Spin` button (`B` on an Xbox controller) while pressing a movement direction.
+A full list of the different Quick Spin variations can be seen in the [Move List](#move-list).

+### Velocity Gauge & Velocity State

+The Velocity Gauge is the gauge displayed at the top right of the game window.
+It goes up as Sonic runs and continuously goes down over time.
+When the Velocity Gauge is full, Sonic enters Velocity State, granting him:

+* 250% velocity accumulation
+* Uncapped running speed
+* Boosted jump height

+If at any time Sonic stops moving, the Velocity Gauge will go down and he'll lose the Velocity State.

 ## Move List